prijip/gofind/README.md

   # Insert a file header in files that does not already have one
   - search: (?m)^(.+)$
     occurrences: 1
-    # Preserve the inline new-lines, strip the last one
+    # "|-" is used below to preserve the inline new-lines, strip the last one
     replace: |-
       // Copyright (C) Foo
       // All rights reserved